moondemon68/CoroFind/README.md

 pip install flask
 pip install nltk
 ```
-Run python, and type this:
+(If there is an error requesting for punkt) Run python, and type this:
 ```
 import nltk
 nltk.download('punkt')